-Art is all around us—public art is at the forefront in Greater Palm Springs with events such as Desert X. Although the widely known art installation is over, the oasis has no shortage of wonderful locations for casual visitors and art-connoisseurs alike to enjoy.
+Art is all around us-public art is at the forefront in Greater Palm Springs with events such as Desert X. Although the widely known art installation is over, this Southern California oasis has no shortage of wonderful locations for casual visitors and art-connoisseurs alike to enjoy.
 Visit these visionary murals and astounding sculptures, perfect for snapping a quick Instagram photo or learning more about local history and culture.

 You are here—“X Marks the Place” was created by artist Simi Dabah, who has been welding sculptures with steel scraps for more than forty years.
 In order to stay true to Dabah’s style, the sculpture is left in its natural state and has rusted to a warm patina color.
 The “X” is located outside of the Cathedral City Public Library and perfectly symbolizes the library’s mission to showcase all things arts and culture.

 Location: 33520 Date Palm Dr, Cathedral City, CA 92234

 This bright and bold mural by local artist Rick Rodriguez features World Boxing Champion, Timothy Bradley and Ultimate Fighting Championship martial artist, Kevin Luke "Cub" Swanson, two athletes who are famously known to be Cathedral City natives.
 This public art piece is located on the side of One Eleven Conditioning Club.
 Owner Jaime Jimenez, in partnership with the Cathedral City Public Arts Commission, decided to pay tribute to these two local superstars with this unique mural.

 Location: 68571 E. Palm Canyon Dr., Cathedral City CA 92234